South Auckland, East Auckland > Public Hospital Services > Health New Zealand | Te Whatu Ora - Counties Manukau >

 A chest X-ray is normally undertaken to check the chest wall, lungs and heart.
 A chest X-ray is often the first test used to determine the reason for shortness of breath, persistent cough, chest pain or injury.
 Although you may think of an X-ray as a picture of bones, a trained observer can also see air spaces, like the lungs (which look black) and fluid (which looks white).
 Women should always advise their doctor if they are or think they may be pregnant before an X-ray is undertaken.
 When having a chest X-ray you are exposed to a very small amount of radiation.
 What to expect?
 You will have all metal objects removed from your body.
 You will be asked to remain still in a specific position and hold your breath on command.
 There are staff present, but they will not necessarily remain in the room, but will speak with you via an intercom system and will be viewing the procedure constantly through a windowed control room.

-This term is used to describe lung disease where the breathing tubes become scarred and the surrounding tissue and air sacs inside the lungs become damaged.
-COPD includes conditions such as emphysema and chronic bronchitis and may very occasionally complicate chronic asthma.
-COPD is a long term and sometimes fatal disease that can be halted.
-Smoking is the main cause of emphysema and chronic bronchitis and stopping smoking is by far the most effective treatment.
+This term is used to describe lung disease where the breathing tubes become blocked and the surrounding tissue and air sacs inside the lungs become damaged.
+COPD includes conditions such as emphysema, chronic bronchitis and chronic asthma.
+COPD is a long term and sometimes fatal disease that can be managed and slowed down.
+Smoking is the main cause of emphysema and chronic bronchitis.
 Chronic bronchitis is an inflammation of the main breathing tubes (bronchi) in the lungs, which results in the production of excess mucous (phlegm) and a reduction in the amount of airflow in and out of the lungs.
-In the early stages of chronic bronchitis, a cough usually develops (so called smokers cough).
-As the disease progresses, associated shortness of breath and an increased rate of chest infections may occur.
+In the early stages of chronic bronchitis, a cough usually occurs in the morning.
+As the disease progresses, coughing persists throughout the day.
+There is often associated shortness of breath and an increased rate of chest infections.
 Emphysema is the gradual destruction of the air sacs (alveoli) in the lungs.
-The main symptom is usually breathlessness.
-Emphysema cannot be cured, but can be managed through medication, rehabilitation programmes and stopping smoking.
-People with COPD have often lost half their lung function before the condition is diagnosed.
-The best way of picking up the condition early is to ask your doctor for a test of lung function (spirometry).
-Investigations You may have some of the following tests before or after your clinic appointment: chest X-ray, lung function tests (including spirometry), CT chest.
-The specialist will decide if you need any of these tests, depending on your symptoms and examination findings.
+The alveoli are unable to completely relax.
+As they become larger they are not as good at transporting oxygen to the blood.
+Emphysema cannot be cured, but can be managed through medication and lifestyle changes.
+Investigations You may have some of the following tests before or after your clinic appointment: chest X-ray spirometry lung function tests CT chest The specialist will decide if you need any of these tests, depending on your symptoms and examination findings.
 Treatment There are ways to manage COPD.
 The first and most important is to stop smoking if this applies to you.
 There are exercises and dietary changes that can help maintain and improve fitness.
-Medications, including inhalers, are often useful.
-If you have COPD it is a good idea to have the flu vaccination every year as this reduces episodes of bronchitis by up to 50%.
-For more information on COPD see www.asthmanz.co.nz MAGIC COPD Support Group (PDF, 31.9 KB)
+Medications include inhalers, although they are not used for everyone.
+If you have COPD it is a good idea to have the flu vaccination every year.
+For more information on COPD see www.asthmanz.co.nz

-This term is used to describe lung disease where the breathing tubes become scarred and the surrounding tissue and air sacs inside the lungs become damaged.
-COPD includes conditions such as emphysema and chronic bronchitis and may very occasionally complicate chronic asthma.
-COPD is a long term and sometimes fatal disease that can be halted.
-Smoking is the main cause of emphysema and chronic bronchitis and stopping smoking is by far the most effective treatment.
+This term is used to describe lung disease where the breathing tubes become blocked and the surrounding tissue and air sacs inside the lungs become damaged.
+COPD includes conditions such as emphysema, chronic bronchitis and chronic asthma.
+COPD is a long term and sometimes fatal disease that can be managed and slowed down.
+Smoking is the main cause of emphysema and chronic bronchitis.
 Chronic bronchitis is an inflammation of the main breathing tubes (bronchi) in the lungs, which results in the production of excess mucous (phlegm) and a reduction in the amount of airflow in and out of the lungs.
-In the early stages of chronic bronchitis, a cough usually develops (so called smokers cough).
-As the disease progresses, associated shortness of breath and an increased rate of chest infections may occur.
+In the early stages of chronic bronchitis, a cough usually occurs in the morning.
+As the disease progresses, coughing persists throughout the day.
+There is often associated shortness of breath and an increased rate of chest infections.
 Emphysema is the gradual destruction of the air sacs (alveoli) in the lungs.
-The main symptom is usually breathlessness.
-Emphysema cannot be cured, but can be managed through medication, rehabilitation programmes and stopping smoking.
-People with COPD have often lost half their lung function before the condition is diagnosed.
-The best way of picking up the condition early is to ask your doctor for a test of lung function (spirometry).
-Investigations You may have some of the following tests before or after your clinic appointment: chest X-ray, lung function tests (including spirometry), CT chest.
-The specialist will decide if you need any of these tests, depending on your symptoms and examination findings.
+The alveoli are unable to completely relax.
+As they become larger they are not as good at transporting oxygen to the blood.
+Emphysema cannot be cured, but can be managed through medication and lifestyle changes.
+Investigations You may have some of the following tests before or after your clinic appointment: chest X-ray spirometry lung function tests CT chest The specialist will decide if you need any of these tests, depending on your symptoms and examination findings.
 Treatment There are ways to manage COPD.
 The first and most important is to stop smoking if this applies to you.
 There are exercises and dietary changes that can help maintain and improve fitness.
-Medications, including inhalers, are often useful.
-If you have COPD it is a good idea to have the flu vaccination every year as this reduces episodes of bronchitis by up to 50%.
-For more information on COPD see www.asthmanz.co.nz MAGIC COPD Support Group (PDF, 31.9 KB)
+Medications include inhalers, although they are not used for everyone.
+If you have COPD it is a good idea to have the flu vaccination every year.
+For more information on COPD see www.asthmanz.co.nz

 - MAGIC COPD Support Group (PDF, 31.9 KB)